efournier92/News-Aggregator/README.md

 I initially built this app to persist data via a `.csv` file, but converted it to PostgresSQL to increase scalability.
 I performed the conversion mainly to practice defining a database schema to store user-submitted articles, and reading from and writing information to a PostgreSQL database from a Sinatra application.

+The `spec` folder contains unit and features tests written using RSpec and Capybara, which provide full test coverage for the app.

 On every page load the server fetches data from the database, and displays a dynamically generated list of articles that users have submitted.

 ##Models